Britman72/AT_presence/README.md

 ## Getting Started

-These instructions will cover the steps needed to get your WebCORE presence into ActionTiles.
+These instructions will cover the steps needed to get your webCoRE presence into ActionTiles.

 ### Prerequisites

-You will need to ensure you have already configured at least ONE presence device in WebCORE and SmartThings and have created at least ONE place/location in the WebCORE app on your phone, and that it is correctly updating presence for that device.
+You will need to ensure you have already configured at least ONE presence device in webCoRE and SmartThings and have created at least ONE place/location in the webCoRE app on your phone, and that it is correctly updating presence for that device.

 Furthermore, you will need the following:

 1. ActionTiles
 2. SmartThings
-3. WebCore
+3. webCoRE
 4. Webserver with PHP and GD.
 5. MySQL database.